iSimpp/RemoteControl/README.md

 - `/exit`: Exit the macro by pressing F3.

 ## Contributing
 Contributions to this project are welcome!
-If you have any ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any ideas for new features, bug fixes, or improvements.

 ## Bugs
-If you encounter any **bugs** feel free to message me on github: `iSimpp` or in discord: `isymbol`.
+If you encounter any **bugs** feel free to message me on GitHub: `iSimpp` or in discord: `isymbol`.